gbv/beaconspec/beacon.md

 The `ANNOTATION` field specifies an RDF property for RDF triples between link target and link annotation.
 Without this field, the link annotation has no explicit meaning.
-To give an example, the following BEACON text file:
+To give an example, the following BEACON file:

     #ANNOTATION: http://purl.org/dc/elements/1.1/format